International Law Commission: 1950s sessions

 The 5th session was held in Geneva from June 1 to August 14, 1953.

-As was done at the opening meeting of the 2nd session, also at this session, the Soviet representative Feodor I. Kozhevnikov demanded to dismiss the representative of Taiwan and appoint a representative of the People's Republic of China in his place.
+As was done at the opening meeting of the 2nd session, also at this session, the Soviet representative Feodor I. Kozhevnikov demanded to dismiss the representative of the ROC and appoint a representative of the PRC in his place.
 The motion was denied this time as well, but the Soviet member did not walk out on the session as was done in 1950.

 The commission began work on drafting a convention to reduce the problem of statelessness.